ninech/cony/README.md

 The routing key for the messages have a format of `model_name_with_underscore.mutation.action`.

+It will append the id of the model and the detected changes to the payload of the message.

 ### Create

 A create for a `Example::Model` model will have a routing key of